surifirstpin/biplus_documentation/docs/DataRun.md

 Depending on the query build by selecting fields from dimensions and measures the data is triggered

-- **Row Grouping** are used to cluster the field value side-by-side in charts.
+- **Row Grouping** enables row grouping for column fields and it is applied for first column field only.

 - **Explore Enabled** to explore the data which are grouped.